 SB: I originally trained as an electrical engineer, working on semiconductor physics, but then went to law school and became a public international lawyer and multilateral treaty negotiator.
 Most of my work with the UN and NGOs saw me supporting very poor countries with their national green growth strategies and in the UN climate negotiations.
 After working on international frameworks for a long time, I decided to see what I could do in the private sector to help drive action to deliver the global goals I helped put in place.

 When I started looking at which private sector actors I’d want to work for, I needed to find an organisation that had integrity, a good reputation, and showed leadership.
 There were only a few companies on the list and Unilever was one of them.
 It was already trying to deliver change at an international level and had the muscle and clout to make a difference.

 HH: We use the ‘onion model’ of change in our team.
 At the bulb of the onion, you have what you can do with your own operations.
 That’s very important because it demonstrates credibility and it’s vital that we walk the talk.
 Unilever has reduced operational emissions by 64% since 2015, which puts us on track in this area.
 But it’s also only a small proportion of our emissions, about 2%, so we know we need to do a lot more.

 The next layer out is our value chain, which is where most of our emissions lie – over 60% come from raw materials and packaging.
-This is where we are focused on engaging our suppliers and supporting those with highest impact to take the steps they need to get climate-fit.
+This is where we are focused on and supporting those with highest impact to take the steps they need to get climate-fit.

 The last layer is our wider influence on society and it’s huge.
 It includes high-level advocacy in support of the Paris Agreement goals and work on quite specific issues on nature and the voluntary carbon market.
 We’re also part of trade associations and business coalitions helping to speed up climate action.